VOLUNTEER REQUIREMENTS AND EXPECTATIONS

 General Information

-Successful volunteers are flexible and committed to learning about all aspects of the clinic.
 Field clinics can be a physically and mentally challenging experience.
 The work is hard and the hours are long.
-You should expect to rise early in the morning (5 AM) and work for as many hours as are required to complete the clinic, often until 9 or 10 PM.
+You should expect to rise early in the morning and work for as many hours as are required to complete the clinic, often late into the evening with minimal breaks.

 All volunteers are expected to be team players and remain with the group throughout the trip.
 You should be prepared to live and work under a variety of conditions.
 The facilities that we stay in are safe, but often pretty basic.
 They include classroom floors, gyms, and tents.
 Often bathrooms, showers, and air conditioning are non-functional or non-existent.
 We try to make it as comfortable as possible, but we expect all volunteers to adapt to whatever conditions we are met with.

-There are lots of other opportunities for travel and learning that are more comfortable and fun than expeditions with RAVS.
-We are “all about” delivering the maximum amount of good veterinary care to animals in difficult situations.
+There are lots of other opportunities for travel and learning that are more comfortable than field clinics with RAVS.
+We are all about delivering the maximum amount of high-quality veterinary care to animals in difficult situations.
 Our volunteers' primary concern is the welfare of their patients.
 Our teams work together as a unit regardless of the circumstances.
-Failure to bring an adequate sense of humor and adventure can lead to considerable discomfort!
+Failure to bring an adequate sense of humor can lead to considerable discomfort!

 TOP